PostHog/posthog.com/contents/tutorials/broken-link-checker.md

 featuredImage: ../images/tutorials/banners/tutorial-12.png
 tags: ['actions', 'configuration']
 ---
 Broken links and 404s are frustrating for users.
 Without a way to check for them, you might not realize they exist and can’t fix them.
-This tutorial shows you how to create a broken link checker that sends a notification in Slack when a user visits a page that doesn’t exist.
+This tutorial shows you how to create a broken link checker for a Next.js app that sends a notification in Slack when a user visits a page that doesn’t exist.

 ## Creating a Next.js app and adding PostHog